 10 Steps to Preventing Spread of Infection in Hospitals

-HOSPITAL-ACQUIRED INFECTIONS (HAIs) are a major burden on health care costs in the U.S. Per the Centers for Disease Control and Prevention (CDC), at least one in 25 patients in U.S. hospitals is dealing with an HAI on any given day.
+HOSPITAL-ACQUIRED INFECTIONS (HAIs) are a major burden on health care costs in the U.S. Per the National Library of Medicine, at least one in 25 patients in U.S. hospitals is dealing with an HAI on any given day.
 HAIs are more than just added costs; they can cause irreparable bodily harm, drive the costs of health care up and even result in death.
 Fortunately, you can help reduce the spread of infection in your facility by following these steps, reports the World Health Organization (WHO).

 Hospital that takes mesures against spreading of Infection1.
 Wash Your Hands.